The climate in CzechiaAverage daytime and nighttime temperatures

 All data correspond to the average monthly values of the last 20 years.

 Climate zone: Moderate zone of the northern hemisphere

 The climate in Czechia widely corresponds to the German weather conditions.
 It is cold, wet and a few beautiful summer months are also happening.
+It rarely gets really warm here and you can safely leave your swimwear at home.
 Due to the warmer temperatures the best time for traveling is from May to September.
 Winter athletes will find their favorite weather conditions from December to February.

 › Duration of daylight and sunshine in Czechia

-In the years 1951 to 2019 there were only these 2 weather stations in the whole country, which reported continuous temperature values (Praha, Ostrava).
+In the years 1950 to 2020 there were only these 1 weather stations in the whole country, which reported continuous temperature values (Praha).
 From these weather reports we have created a long-term development that shows the monthly average temperatures.
-The hottest month in this entire period was Juli 2006 with 22.2 °C. Februar 1956 was the coldest month with an average temperature of -11.7 °C.
+The hottest month in this entire period was 2006 with 22.1 °C. 1956 was the coldest month with an average temperature of -11.7 °C.